Shinjan-saha/Aurora-Website-App/README.md

 # Microsof-Flutter-App

-### This App Uses Flutter Webview Package for directly rendering the content of the App from the Website
+### This App Uses Flutter Webview Package for directly rendering the content of the App from the Website any changes on website will be reflected upon App

 ## Check the & Download the App here